Winsweep/Winsweep/videocredits/smilies-hopsice.md

 [Illuminated](https://modrinth.com/mod/illuminated): Provided the code to make the flashlight possible while using Immersive Portals

-[Figura](https://modrinth.com/mod/figura): Allowed us to make the Smilie Model function
+[Figura](https://modrinth.com/mod/figura): Allowed us to make the Smiliey Model function

 [Immersive Portals](https://modrinth.com/mod/immersiveportals): Used for the infinite staircase and the security system